We need your help to make this work!

 - mentor Candidates during the time they actually serve their internships.

-Thus, the interaction Candidates will have with experienced adults who are willing to share their wisdom will be deep, meaningful, and may help them make decisions that will affect them for the rest of their lives and build a network that will serve them for years.
+Thus, the interaction Candidates will have with experienced adults who are willing to share their wisdom will be deep, meaningful, and may help them make decisions that will affect them for the rest of their lives.
+Our volunteers will become part of a professional network that will serve them for years.

-Candidates will also have the opportunity to interact with professionals from four-year colleges, two-year colleges, and trade schools.
-Candidates will learn what they have to do in high school to be successful in the education they will need to pursue after graduation.
+Candidates will also have the opportunity to interact with professionals from four-year colleges, two-year colleges, and trade schools and will learn what they have to do in high school to be successful in the education they will need to pursue after graduation.

 We offer much, much more, all of which is described in our Sequence of Activities Charts.
 CLICK HERE.